doppar/bloom/README.md

 ## Doppar Bloom Filter - High-Performance Probabilistic Data Structure

 Doppar Bloom Filter is a sophisticated, production-ready implementation of Bloom filters - space-efficient probabilistic data structures that test whether an element is a member of a set.
 Perfect for large-scale applications where memory efficiency and fast membership testing are critical.
+This library is an extended version of the `denismitr/laravel-bloom` package, adjusted for the Doppar framework.

 ## Documentation
 Read the documentation from doppar official site [Doppar Bloom](https://doppar.com/versions/3.x/doppar-bloom.html)